jakemcannon/jakemcannon/_posts/2019-02-19-YouTube-Search.markdown

 # Conclusion

 Ultimately, I'm quite happy with the project.
-I'm most happy that is not a tutorial project and I have a project that I was also intersted in.
+I'm most happy that it is not a tutorial project and I have a project that I was also intersted in.

 #### Things I learned